padok-team/Padok-Stack/kubernetes/README.md

  - `Helm template <chart_dir> -x templates/<template_filename>`
      -> If your template is not valid, you may have uneasy error messages, that's the way it is...
  - `Helm lint` (TODO)

+### TLS secrets

+In order to enable HTTPS connection to the app we will configure the Ingress' TLS support.

+First, we need a certficate and a private key.
+If you don't already have them, just perform the following:
+ - openssl genrsa -out tls.key 2048
+ - openssl req -new -x509 -key tls.key -out tls.cert -days 360 -subj /CN=<domain_name>

+The domain name must match the host you provided in the ingress conf (I.e. bam-stack.api.com in our case)

 ### Service account: cloudsql access